-‘I meant no harm’ – Sonnie Badu apologizes To Medikal, Sister Derby
+‘I meant no harm’ – Sonnie Badu apologizes to Medikal, Sister Derby

 The founder and leader of the Rock Hill Chapel, Sonnie Badu has apologized to musicians Medikal and Sister Derby over a comment he passed about the new sugar boy of Derby after a photo of them landed on social media recently.

-While commenting on a photo of Sister Derby and her new lover, David looking all loved up, Sonnie Badu hilariously stated that the guy has some semblance with Medikal, who happens to be Sister Derby’s ‘sweet ex’.
+While commenting on a photo of Sister Derby and her new lover, David, looking all loved up, Sonnie Badu hilariously stated that David has some semblance with Medikal, who happens to be Sister Derby’s ‘sweet ex’.

 Even though Sonnie Badu felt that the comment should be one that will be taken on a light note, Medikal and Sister Derby both reacted angrily and asked Sonnie Badu to let them be since they have both moved on with their lives clearly.

-Well, after noticing that his comment has not received the sort of reception he wanted, especially from Medikal and Sister Derby, the ‘Baba’ hitmaker has come out to apologize to the two and emphasize that he did not mean any form of harm with his comment.
+After noticing that his comment has not received the sort of reception he wanted, especially from Medikal and Sister Derby, the ‘Baba’ hitmaker has come out to apologize to the two and emphasized that he did not mean any harm.

-He also added that his comment was drafted in that manner because he was a little aback by how the gentleman looked like Medikal.

 Read his full comment below…